agilepro/epiconsciousness/docs/Consciousness/free-will.md

 * [Self Will is Determined](self-determined.md) - a page explaining how _self will_ is compatible with determinism.
 * [Determinism and Free Will](../Consciousness/you-cant-feel-brain#determinism-and-free-will) - how you can't feel your brain work, and that adds to the illusion that your will is free.
 * [A Tale of Two Riddles](../Philosophy/tale-of-two-riddles) - a longer poetic view of the topic

+## Extras

+Then as for "will" these are simply the thoughts that drive your actions.
+Thoughts are real physical things, they are processes that happen in the brain.
+So in that sense the will is just as real as the brain is.
+The causal chain is all the interactions that involve conservation of energy and momentum.
+You swing the bat, it hits the ball, the ball flies away.
+The original swinging was caused by thoughts in your brain.
+The causal chain should be clear -- except it includes everything that interacts with anything, NOT just the thing people identify as being "the cause".
+That is basic determinism.
+At the same time, you have completely random events happening.
+The interrupt the flow of determinism by injecting non-deterministic energy and momentum into a part of the system.
+Pay attention to how this affects the world.
+If a lonely atom is whizzing by, it's course might be altered completely.
+However, an atom in a emergent structure, such as a solid, would NOT be greatly effected, because the emergent properties of the solid RESIST these incidental random events.
+You (your brain, your body, your memories) are emergent structures which resist the quantum indeterminism, but the quantum indeterminism does interfere with the sea of material we are floating in.
+Without the indeterminism, my decision to move my little finger might ultimately affect your choice to go out for dinner because everything thing is lock-step tied together.
+The quantum indeterminism breaks that lock step, allowing the separate emergent structures to function INDEPENDENTLY.